-Dr. Daniel Faden is a Head and Neck Surgiocal Oncologist and Translational Scientist.
+Dr. Daniel Faden is a Head and Neck Surgical Oncologist and Translational Scientist.
 He completed residency training in Otolaryngology– Head and Neck Surgery at UCSF followed by clinical fellowships at the University of Pittsburgh Medical Center in both Advanced Head and Neck Oncologic Surgery and Cranial Base Surgery.
 His clinical practice focuses on head and neck and cranial base cancers with a particular interest and expertise in minimally invasive head and neck cancer surgery (TORS, TOLS, endoscopic cranial base surgery).
 Prior to Boston, he was a Howard Hughes Medical Institute Research Scholar at the National Institutes of Health/ National Human Genome Research Institute and completed a Postdoctoral Research Fellowship at the University of Pittsburgh under Robert Ferris, MD, PhD.

-Daniel is a final year medical student at Universidad del Rosario, Bogotá, Colombia.
-During his year in Faden Lab, he is working on the immunogenomics of head and neck cancer.
+Daniel first joined the lab while a final year medical student at Universidad del Rosario, Bogotá, Colombia, studying biomarkers for immunotherapy response in head and neck cancer.
+After completing his year as a Research Scholar, he briefly returned home to graduate from medical school and has returned to Boston as a post-doc, continuing his work on multiplexed immunofluorescence and circulating tumor cells in head and neck cancer, in close collaboration with Dr. Shannon Stott at MGH.
 In his spare time he enjoys outdoor activities and spending time with family and friends.
 He plans to pursue a career in Otolaryngology-Head and Neck Surgery.